The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ### Instant B3 with Transpose \[I3]

 Should a situation call for B3 to be instant casted, Transpose can be used to increase its potency.
-1 MP tick is required before B3 is cast.
+One MP tick is required before B3 is cast.
 Instant casting B3 this way is equal to instant casting a F4 in terms of overall gain to the line’s PPS.
 B3 has an MP cost in UI1 and UI2, so beware of MP generation when executing this transition.
 Transpose should be weaved first to increase the chance of obtaining a MP tick.

 ![](https://lh3.googleusercontent.com/laKBY1gA9Klbe_E9L5u49gC2a2FrjbHayLbWzX4DHcTYy-r2O9Wdz9iCLo1OKUS8iEAtIom10oqFH4z1dteDH2y-USHjnZTOMAxFvo1zBxr9lxXixsjkPYSi5GtUKjEcMthg0vqE)